AnimeshDeb/moodAudio/README.md

 To make a website that allows users to make AI music videos.

 Status 7/12/2025:
+General design overflow fleshed out.
 Allowed edits to be made to the returned script and also added basic styling to the home page textarea boxes.
-Edited the prompt use to prime the ai.
+Primed the ai as well.
+Redesigned ui of home page.

 TODO:
 - Generate audio from provided script and allow user to choose audio model.